KolluriSatya/Genomeanalysis/README.md

 Raw Data - Softlinks that I created and used during this course, also contains the 49 genes provided by the authors of the paper.

-Results - The images of the results that are obtained during the analysis and the screenshots of results.
+Result Images - The images of the results that are obtained during the analysis and the screenshots of results.

 Project Introduction - The whole detail copy of the paper 5 in pdf format.